Chart Color Schemes

 Biggera Waters lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Biggera Waters' population is estimated at around 10,985 as of November 2025.
-This reflects an increase of 1,012 people (10.1%) since the 2021 Census, which reported a population of 9,973 people.
-The change is inferred from the resident population of 10,838 estimated by AreaSearch following examination of the latest Education and Workplace Relations Payments data release by the ABS in June 2024, along with an additional 42 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,465 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Biggera Waters' 10.1% growth since the 2021 census exceeded the SA3 area (6.5%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 76.0% of overall population gains during recent periods.
+As of Nov 2025, the population of the Biggera Waters statistical area (Lv2) is estimated at around 10,951.
+This reflects an increase of 978 people since the 2021 Census, which reported a population of 9,973.
+The change is inferred from AreaSearch's estimate of the resident population at 10,838 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 42 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,454 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The Biggera Waters (SA2) experienced a growth rate of 9.8% since the 2021 census, exceeding the SA3 area's growth rate of 6.5%.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods in this area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, exceptional growth, placing it in the top 10 percent of regional areas nationally, is predicted over the period with the suburb expected to expand by 5,525 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 49.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+Future population dynamics predict exceptional growth for the Biggera Waters (SA2), placing it in the top 10 percent of regional areas nationally.
+By 2041, the area is expected to expand by 5,525 persons, reflecting an increase of 49.4% over the 17 years.

 Frequently Asked Questions - Population